NVIDIA-AI-IOT/jetracer/docs/software_setup.md

 >  Ensure that the Jetson Nano is connected to internet

-1. Follow the setup instructions for the [JetCam](http://github.com/NVIDIA-AI-IOT/jetcam) and [torch2trt](http://github.com/NVIDIA-AI-IOT/torch2trt) Python packages
+1. Follow the setup instructions to install the [JetCam](http://github.com/NVIDIA-AI-IOT/jetcam) and [torch2trt](http://github.com/NVIDIA-AI-IOT/torch2trt) Python packages
 2. Execute the following in a terminal to install the [JetRacer](http://github.com/NVIDIA-AI-IOT/jetracer) package

      ```bash